We are here to help make sure you meet any legal requirements and get through the building consent process.

 You may also want to check out Ministry of Business, Innovation and Employment’s (MBIE)(external link) for advice and guidelines on building regulation.

-The building code sets the mandatory standards for building work.
-All building work in New Zealand must comply with the building code.
-The building code states the performances a building and its components must meet.
+The building code sets the mandatory performances for building work.
+All building work must comply with the building code whether or not a building consent is required.

-It's an offence to build without a building consent if one is needed.
+You must have building consent before you start any building work.
+It's an offence to carry out building work without a building consent if one is required.
 It could result in fines and possibly the removal of the building work.
 It may also make it difficult for you to sell the building or get insurance.

 Working through the building consent process provides building owners with documented assurance that they have taken all the right steps.